Coote shines as Hull KR beat Hull FC in derby

 The bragging rights in this one had been with the black and white side - the west of the city - having won the past three meetings, but after a tight opening 40, it was all red and white after the break.

-Errors punctuated the opening period, where the only real moments of quality were the two tries - Ryan Hall dabbing down a Coote kick and Reynolds racing in following a burst from Luke Gale and Josh Griffin's break.
+Errors punctuated the opening period, where the only real moments of quality were the two tries - Hall dabbing down a Coote kick and Reynolds racing in following a burst from Luke Gale and Josh Griffin's break.

 It was expected that both sides would follow suit having switched around but Rovers instead grabbed the game by the scruff of the neck - to the delight of boss Tony Smith.